Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism

-After that, the $O-C$ changes obtained by OGLE-IV, ASAS-SN and TESS are also different from the previous change trend.
-Considering that the light-travel time effect model will generally cause the $O-C$ diagram to show strict periodic changes, it can not well explain the $O-C$ diagram of BE Dor anymore.
+After that, the $O-C$ changes obtained by OGLE-IV, ASAS-SN, and TESS are also different from the previous change trend.
+Considering that the light-travel time effect model will generally cause the $O-C$ diagram to show strict periodic changes, it can not explain the $O-C$ diagram of BE Dor anymore.

 \citet{2004MNRAS.354..821D} plotted the phase diagrams after eliminating the phase shifts (see Figure 5 in their paper) and pointed out that there is no evidence for any additional variation in the phased light curves.
 We adopt a similar method and plot the phased diagrams in Figure~\ref{Fig.5} by using OGLE I-band data.
 In the upper panel, the phases of light curves are calculated from a linear ephemeris ($2455301.7898 + 0.^{\rm d}3279969 \cdot E$).
 The diagram shows the strong period/phase modulations, which are also shown in Figure 1 of \citet{2004MNRAS.354..821D}.
 The bottom panel shows the phase diagram after eliminating the modulation component according to our $O-C$ diagram, from which it can be seen that other pulsation parameters (e.g. full amplitude) have no obvious change.
 This confirms the viewpoint of \citet{2004MNRAS.354..821D}.